Skip to main content

 • Signout and Signin URL's

-GoFormz Custom SSO supports SAML 2.0 protocol for the creation and management of users and groups.
-GoFormz also requires that the client IdP supports the acceptance of RelayState parameters.
+Custom SSO supports SAML 2.0 protocol for the creation and management of users and Groups.
+You'll also need to verify that the client IdP supports the acceptance of RelayState parameters.

 With Custom SSO, user profiles can be created automatically upon the user’s initial log-in with auto-provisioning.
 Auto-provisioning is supported by API (SCIM) endpoints able to handle group enrollment and user deprovisioning.